csd81/LP/0tutorial/chapters/xx05a.md

 Usage of D: 200, remaining: 0
 ```

 This means that **$90$ units of P1, $100$ units of P2, and $10$ units of P3** are produced.
-We can verify that all the limitations are met.
-It's interesting to note that all the variables in this solution are **integers**, even though they are not forced to be.
-This means that if the problem were changed to only consider integer solutions (for example, if the product is an object for which an integer number must be produced), then this solution would also be valid.
-Moreover, it would also be the **optimal solution**, too, because restricting variables to only attain integer values just makes the model's search space even tighter.
+We can verify that all limitations are met.
+It's interesting to note that all variables in this solution are **integers**, even though they aren't forced to be.
+This means that if the problem were changed to consider only integer solutions (e.g., if the product must be produced in whole numbers), this solution would still be valid.
+Moreover, it would also be the **optimal solution**, because restricting variables to only integer values just makes the model's search space tighter.
 So, if a solution is optimal even in the original model—meaning there are no better solutions—then there shouldn't be better solutions in the more restrictive **integer counterpart** either.

 Now, our implementation for limits is complete.
 But we can still improve the model implementation by making it a bit more **readable** and less **redundant**.
-First, there's a neat feature in **GNU MathProg**: if a **linear expression** can be bounded by both an upper and a lower value, and both of these limits are constants, then they can be defined in a **single constraint** instead of two that contain the same expression twice.
-Using this feature, we can reduce the number of `s.t.` statements from four to two in our model section, as follows.
+First, there's a neat feature in **GNU MathProg**: if a **linear expression** can be bounded by both an upper and a lower value, and both limits are constants, they can be defined in a **single constraint** instead of two.
+Using this, we can reduce the number of `s.t.` statements from four to two in our model section, as follows.
 All other parts of the model, the data, and the solution remain the same.

 ```
 s.t.
 Material_Balance {r in Raw_Materials}: Min_Usage[r] <=